 Before you start using Bydureon BCise, be sure to tell your doctor and pharmacist about all the medications you take.
-It’s important that you don’t take other medications that have exenatide as the active drug.
+It’s important that you don’t take other medications that have exenatide as the active drug (such as Byetta).
 Exenatide is the active drug in Bydureon BCise.

 Bydureon BCise and food

 Bydureon BCise injections may be given with or without food.

 Questions for your doctor

 You may have questions about Bydureon BCise and your treatment plan.
 It’s important to discuss all your concerns with your doctor.

 Here are a few tips that might help guide your discussion:

 - Before your appointment, write down questions such as:

 - How will Bydureon BCise affect my body, mood, or lifestyle?